sahusuneel777/healthFlex2/README.md

 Hi there.

-Go to master branch to see the code.
+on your terminal, navigate to project path and enter 'npx expo start' to run the application.